Find businesses who can help you enjoy hunting in areas managed by DOC.

 The Bay of Islands offers good opportunities for hunting pigs and goats; from Ranfurly Bay in the Whangaroa Harbour to Puketi, Omahuta, Opua and Russell Forests.

 The Whangarei area offers good opportunities for hunting pigs and goats, as well as game birds, possums and rabbits.

 The Far North has numerous hunting reserves scattered around the Kaitaia area, from Mangamuka in the south to Te Paki in the north.
 Pigs are generally the main animal hunted in these reserves, although possums and game birds are hunted on occasion.

-The Auckland Area Office issues permits for hunting in the Mangatawhiri Forest Conservation Area.
+DOC issues permits for hunting in the Mangatawhiri Forest Conservation Area.
 Pigs and goats are generally the only animals hunted, although escaped deer are occasionally encountered.

 There are two hunting blocks on Great Barrier Island.
 Pigs are the only animals hunted on Great Barrier.
 A hunting permit is required.

 DOC issues permits for hunting in three reserves in the North Auckland area.
 Goats are generally the only animals hunted in these reserves.
 A hunting permit is required.

 On Great Barrier Island you can take a soak in thermal springs, tramp through coastal forests or snorkel in an isolated cove.
 Boating, kayaking and fishing are other popular activities on the island.

 The Coromandel Peninsula offers 8 hunting blocks on public conservation land.

 Learn about the many hunting opportunities available on public conservation land in the Western King Country.